Quansight-Labs/quansight-labs-site/posts/2021/05/rethinking-jupyter-documentation.md

 <img alt="papyri navigation" src="/images/2021/05/papyri-nav.gif" class='center' >

-It support navigation – here in terminal – where clicking or pressing enter on a link would bring you to the target page.
+It supports navigation – here in terminal – where clicking or pressing enter on a link would bring you to the target page.
 In above gif you can see that many token of code example are also automatically type-inferred (thanks [Jedi](https://github.com/davidhalter/jedi)), and can also be clicked to navigate to their corresponding page.